 The Annual Walking SA Walking Awards program provides a key vehicle for the promotion of the achievements and work of groups, organisations, local and state government, and volunteers in South Australia.
 The Awards process is an opportunity for public and peer recognition of achievements in walking, and demonstrates to volunteers, community groups, the recreation industry, business, government, and the wider community the significant and positive impact that can be achieved through improvements to walkability.

-In 2021, the four award categories are:
+In 2023, the five award categories are:

 Award Criteria – guiding principles

-|Walking for Recreation||More South Australians accessing nature and green open space for walking
+|Initiatives that support South Australians accessing nature and green open space for walking

-|Walking for Transport||More South Australians making short trips to local destinations, such as transport stops or local services by walking
+|Initiatives that support South Australians making short trips to local destinations, such as transport stops or local services by walking

-|Outstanding individual contribution||Outstanding individual contribution to walking in South Australia
+|Outstanding individual volunteer contribution to walking in South Australia

-Three guiding principles for all awards:
+Four guiding principles for all awards:

-- Community engagement, participation, partnerships and volunteerism — describe any engagement or involvement from the community and volunteers.
+- Community engagement, participation, partnerships, and volunteerism — describe any engagement or involvement from the community and volunteers.

-- Equitable outcomes — consideration will be given to projects/programs that support vulnerable and low socio-economic communities to support the creation of healthier walking environments for example, older people, children and their families and for priority populations (e.g. Aboriginal population, people from culturally and linguistically diverse populations, people with a disability).
+- Equitable outcomes — consideration will be given to projects/programs that support vulnerable and low socio-economic communities to support the creation of healthier walking environments; for example, older people, children, and their families and for priority populations (e.g., Aboriginal population, people from culturally and linguistically diverse populations, people with a disability).

 Key Dates for Awards Entries

-Nominations open: 20 September 2021
+Nominations open: 11 September 2023

-Nominations close: 11 October 2021
+Nominations close: 30 October 2023

-Awards Ceremony: 28 October 2021 (Walking SA AGM)
+Awards Ceremony: 9 November 2023 (Walking SA AGM)

 To nominate for an award, please download the Nomination Form: